Groeger author photo.jpg

 Teaching

-I teach courses in modern U.S. history, including urban history, the history of education, immigration and migration, Latinx history, gender and sexuality, social movements and inequality.
+I teach courses in modern U.S. history on topics including immigration and migration, education, labor, Latinx history, gender and sexuality, social movements, quantitative historical methods, and oral history.